Grand Beguinage

 Groot Begijnhof in de jaren 1970 (Universiteitsarchief KU Leuven)

-Great Beguinage in the 1970s (KU Leuven University Archives)
+Grand Beguinage in the 1970s (KU Leuven University Archives)

-Great Beguinage today
+Grand Beguinage today

 Photo: Rob Stevens